Design of generalized fractional order gradient descent method: Preliminaries

 In general, the fractional derivative can be regarded as the natural generalization of the conventional derivative.
-However, it is worth mentioning that the fractional derivative has the special nonlocality, which will play a pivotal role in fractional gradient descent method.
+However, it is worth mentioning that the fractional derivative has the special long memory characteristic, which will play a pivotal role in fractional order gradient method.